 How much are small motorhomes (UK)?

-Price details on several new small motorhomes are in the video above.
+Price details on several brand new small motorhomes are in the video above.

 Small camper vans